 – Hold a current Main Roads WA Worksite Traffic Management (WTM) accreditation (or be within the 3 month grace period of expiry)

 – Hold a Statement of Attainment in RIIRIS402D Carry out the risk management process or equivalent

-– Have good English literacy and reading skills as training will involve reading work instructions, interpreting/modifying traffic control diagrams, writing safety documentation and compliance audit reports
+– Have good English literacy and reading skills as training will involve reading work instructions, interpreting/modifying traffic guidance schemes, writing safety documentation and compliance audit reports

 Note: Where the primary role of the applicant that is seeking their WTM re-accreditation is limited to either:

 a) reviewing, recommending and/or authorising TMPs or

-b) conducting site compliance inspections and modifying the TMPs
+b) conducting site compliance inspections and modifying the TGSs

-The applicant shall submit a copy of one (1) Traffic Management Plan that they had reviewed, approved or conducted a site compliance inspection for, together with their review comments, for assessment.
+The applicant shall submit a copy of one (1) Traffic Management Plan that they had reviewed, approved together with their review comments, for assessment.

 Main Roads WA Prerequisites

 In order to meet Main Roads WA requirements, participants MUST: